 This blog has become my ATM build diary.
-I have built various telescopes, a large, Goto equatorial mounting and am now working on a raised dome.
+I have built various telescopes, a large, Goto equatorial mounting and have almost competed a raised dome.
 Images are now kept small but enlargeable, to cater for slow connections.
 This blog sometimes deals with modifying astronomical telescopes into specialist solar instruments.
 I can accept NO responsibility for any action not directly supervised by myself.
-You are NOT entitled to blame any other person for your own lack of skill or knowledge.
+You are NOT entitled to blame any other person for your OWN lack of skill or knowledge.

 As an aid to truing the run-out of my 11.5" wormwheel I added a low friction disk between the wheel and cylinder.
 PTFE [US Teflon] is a low friction material which is readily available on eBay[UK].

 I order a piece 20cm x 30cm in 3mm PTFE [8" x 12" x 1/8"] on Friday afternoon and received it in the post on Monday.
 Even ignoring the weekend that is a delivery speed record!